 Sunderland services range from providing support 24/7 to clients in their own home to providing support for clients living with parents/carers to access the community, work placements and day services.
 All support packages are developed to meet the individuals needs.
+Currently we support 7 clients in our outreach service and have 3 shared supported living tenancies which are staffed 24/7.

 Support workers have received comprehensive training in all aspects of social care and their hobbies and interests are matched to the client group wherever possible to ensure that the delivery of support is tailored around each individual.